Madan Mohan Malaviya: Scouting

-Scouting in India was initially introduced by Robert Baden Powell, though only British, European and Anglo Indian students could join the organization known as British Boy Scouts.
+Scouting in India was initially introduced by Robert Baden Powell, though only British, European and Anglo Indian students could join the organisation known as British Boy Scouts.
 Scouting for native Indians was started by Justice Vivian Bose, after independence in 1947.
-Officials from Hindustan Scouts and Guides were hired by the Government of India when the country became independent to continue the functioning of British Boys Scouts, renamed as The Bharat Scouts and Guides.
+Officials from Hindustan Scouts and Guides were hired by the Government of India when the country became independent to continue the functioning of British Boy Scouts, renamed as the Bharat Scouts and Guides.

-Newspaper reports of the resignation of Indian Railways Officer Sri Ram Vajpei on grounds of racial discrimination despite being qualified in scouting with its highest degree LT, in England prompted the then President of Congress Malaviya to inform himself about the scouting movement.
-With the support of other members, Hridayanath Kunzru, Girija Shankar Bajpai, Annie Besant and George Arundale, Malaviya started an organisation called the All India Seva Samiti under Sewa Bharti unit to conduct scouting activities.
-While the British refused initially to recognize the scouting education imparted by the Samiti, Baden Powell himself advocated the recognition of Indian Scouting as co-curricular education in school, after a visit to India afforded him the opportunity to learn of the association's activities.
+Newspaper reports of the resignation of Indian Railways officer Sri Ram Vajpei on grounds of racial discrimination despite being qualified in scouting with its highest degree LT, in England prompted the then president of Congress Malaviya to inform himself about the scouting movement.
+With the support of other members, Hridayanath Kunzru, Girija Shankar Bajpai, Annie Besant and George Arundale, Malaviya started an organisation called the All India Sewa Samiti under Sewa Bharti unit to conduct scouting activities.
+While the British refused initially to recognise the scouting education imparted by the Samiti, Baden Powell himself advocated the recognition of Indian Scouting as co-curricular education in school, after a visit to India afforded him the opportunity to learn of the association's activities.

 Thanks to Malaviya's efforts, scouting units from across the sub-continent came together to create the Hindustan Scouts Association.
 Later, the Guides association in India managed by Dr Besant also joined to form the Hindustan Scouts and Guides Association.

 Malaviya also notably contributed the MAMOMA short code secret language in scouting, now widely used across the world.
 The name "MAMOMA" is derived from the initials of his name.